• Skip to main content

 • Recipe FAQs

-• The Best Dutch Oven Chili With Beef
+• Dutch Oven Chili With Beef & Bacon (One-Pot Meal)

 Labeled ingredient shot for Dutch oven chili.

-• Bacon: You’ll want to use a nice, smoky, thick-cut bacon for this recipe.
-Bacon adds a rich, smoky depth that’s hard to achieve with any other ingredient.
-The fat rendered from the bacon will be used to saute the veggies which infuse the chili with flavor.
+• Bacon: You'll want to use a nice, smoky, thick-cut bacon for this recipe.
+Bacon adds a rich, smoky depth that's hard to achieve with any other ingredient.
+The fat rendered from the bacon will be used to sauté the veggies, infusing the chili with flavor.
 Thick-cut bacon holds up better during cooking, ensuring you get tasty bits of bacon in every bite.

 • Yellow Onion: Onions are a foundational ingredient in chili.
 They offer a subtle sweetness that enhances the overall taste.

-• Red And Orange Bell Pepper: I prefer to use one red and one orange bell pepper, but you can use a green bell pepper if you like.
+• Red and Orange Bell Pepper: I prefer to use one red and one orange bell pepper, but you can use a green bell pepper if you like.
+The natural sweetness of bell peppers balances the smoky and spicy notes in the chili.

 • Jalapeño Pepper: Jalapeños bring the heat!
-If you don't like a lot of heat in your chili, be sure to remove the seeds of the jalapeno before chopping it.
-If you don't have a jalapeño on hand, you can use crushed red pepper flakes.
+If you don't like a lot of spice, remove the seeds before chopping.
+No jalapeño?
+You can swap in crushed red pepper flakes instead.

 • Garlic: I feel strongly that garlic is a must-have in any chili recipe!
 Fresh garlic is ideal, but if you don't have it on hand, 1 teaspoon of garlic powder will work as a substitute.

 • Gluten-Free Beer: The addition of beer helps to tenderize the meat and adds depth to the hearty chili.
-If you’re gluten intolerant, use a gluten-free beer.
-However, regular beer works just as well if you tolerate gluten.
-If you want to skip the alcohol altogether, just add in some beef broth.
+If you're gluten intolerant, use a gluten-free beer.
+Regular beer works too if tolerated.
+Want to skip alcohol?
+Just use beef broth.

-• Cumin Powder: Cumin adds a warm, earthy flavor that is essential to this recipe.
-It has a slightly smoky, nutty taste that complements the other spices.
+• Cumin Powder: Cumin adds a warm, earthy flavor that's essential in this recipe.
+It has a slightly smoky, nutty taste that plays well with the other spices.

-• Smoked Paprika: I love smoked paprika, as it adds a smoky sweetness that pairs perfectly with the other spices.
-If you don't have smoked paprika, you can leave it out and just use regular paprika.
+• Smoked Paprika: I love smoked paprika because it adds a smoky sweetness that pairs perfectly with the bacon and cumin.
+Don't have it?
+You can substitute with regular paprika.

-• Paprika: Regular paprika adds a mild sweetness and deep rich color without adding heat.
+• Paprika: Regular paprika brings a mild sweetness and vibrant color to the chili without adding heat.

-• Crushed Fire-Roasted Tomatoes: I love using fire-roasted tomatoes, as they bring a smoky, charred flavor that adds depth and complexity to the recipe.
-You can also use regular crushed tomatoes if you don't have fire-roasted.
+• Crushed Fire-Roasted Tomatoes: I love using fire-roasted tomatoes because they bring a smoky, charred flavor that deepens the chili's base.
+Regular crushed tomatoes work in a pinch.

 • Mixed Beans: I'm all about keeping it simple, which is why I recommend using a can of mixed beans.
-The mix of black beans, pinto beans, and kidney beans adds variety in texture, color, and flavor, and you only have to open one can!
-You can also use any beans you prefer, but this mix offers a great balance.
+The combo of black, pinto, and kidney beans adds variety in flavor and texture, and it's only one can to open!

-• Refried Beans: I know it may seem odd to add refried beans to this dish, but trust me they add a creamy texture that thickens the chili and makes it more hearty.
+• Refried Beans: I know it may seem odd, but trust me, refried beans add a creamy, thick texture that makes the chili feel extra hearty.

 See the recipe card for full information on ingredients and quantities.